Fietsband/Koo-Koo-Island/README.md

 - M Adding progress for squirrel house
 - M Figuring out what is in the closet
 - M Figuring out what will be on the small portrait on the wall
-- M Initiate boss fight with the painting in the attic

 #### Cliffhill town Part I